The Truth About Annuities

 Taxing The Beneficiaries

 When your heirs recieve the account, annuities are very tax burdensome.
 Without any step-up in cost basis, and with all gains taxed at marginal income tax rates, there is not much room left for tax planning.
-Generally speaking, when parents die, their "children" are 50-something and are already in a high tax bracket.
+Generally speaking, when parents die, their "children" are already in a high tax bracket.
 Having to give the IRS 35% of their parents' life savings is an unpleasant and unwelcome surprise.

 Reducing Returns

 Annuity contract expenses are generally two-to-three times higher than what you would normally pay to invest directly in the mutual funds (variable annuity) or bonds (fixed annuity).
-For example, if your mutual funds earned 10%, your annuity, invested in the same mutal funds, would only increase by 8%.
-If your mutual funds stayed even at a 0% return, your account would decrease by 2%.
+For example, if your mutual funds earned 10%, your annuity, invested in the same mutal funds, would only increase by 7%.
+If your mutual funds stayed even at a 0% return, your account would decrease by 3%.

 The Bottom Line